AutoGIS-2019/Exercise-5/README.md

 - Complete the mid-term feedback :)
 - At least 1 static map in .png format stored in the docs-folder (problem 1)
 - At least 1 interactive map in .html formad stored in the docs-folder (problem 2)
-- All codes (.ipynb or .py -files) and input data (or links to input data) provided (problems 1 and 2)
+- All codes (.ipynb or .py -files) and input data (or links to input data) provided in this exercise-5 repository (problems 1 and 2)
 - Published page at: `https://autoGIS-2018.github.io/exercise-5-YourGitHubUsername` containing online links to your interactive and static maps (problem 3)

 For both maps, think a bit about the audience of the map, and pay attention to your cartographic choises.
 You can read a few useful hints about [what to consider when creating maps from this post](https://www.gislounge.com/ten-things-to-consider-when-making-a-map/).